myles-i/DLH_TransferLearning/README.md

 # Transfer Learning for ECG Classification
-This is Team 1's project to perform replication work of the paper by Weismann and Conrad.
+This is Team 1's project to perform replication work of the paper by Weimann and Conrad.

 The project deliverables can be found in the [report](report) directory.